kartiklunkad26/pcf-ers-demo-1/README.md

 Then go to the http://localhost:8090 in your browser

-### Running on Cloud Foundry
-Take a look at the manifest file for the recommended setting.
-Adjust them as per your environment.

-## Demo Scripts summary
-The application tries to be self-descriptive.
-You'll see when you access the application.

-## Concourse Setup
+## Concourse Setup - Assumes you are doing a PCF based deployment
+- git clone this repo into a new repository.
+You will need to check in code changes to trigger concourse CI/CD.

 - Make sure that you create a parameters.yml file with the following properties:
 ```
 PCF_TARGET_URL: api.run.pivotal.io
 PCF_DOMAIN: cfapps.io
 PCF_USERNAME: {YOUR USER NAME}
-PCF_PASSWORD: {YOUR PASSORD}
+PCF_PASSWORD: {YOUR PASSWORD}
-PCF_ORG: Southeast
+PCF_ORG: {YOUR ORG}
-PCF_SPACE: jwilliams
+PCF_SPACE: {YOUR SPACE}
 APP_NAME: demo-{YOUR APP NAME}
 ```